GunnHJ/MiML/README.md

 PSRs_with_Labels: data set created by Blimp that contains the PSR values from the imputation process

 LASSOs.R: syntax file to fit the LASSOs for all 4 approaches and calculate descriptive statistics (need Blimp to create imps_stacked.dat)

+# Documents

+MiML_preprint: preprint of the manuscript sent to Psychological Methods 9/14/20